LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Nimbus/Interactions with Other Auras.md

 - Nimbus
 ---

-_Other supernatural creatures tend to have aura effects that force Conditions.
+_Other supernatural creatures tend to have aura effects that force [[Conditions]].
 Sometimes this is a defence mechanism; sometimes this is a way to assert dominance._

 ---